-Can I Legally Self Store Physical Gold Held as an Asset Within my IRA at Home?
+Can I Legally Self Store Physical Gold Held Within My IRA at Home?

 Even if the gold price rises and falls over the years of your investment, physical gold will always have intrinsic value.
 As a result, many investors believe it makes sense to have some in your alternative IRA investment portfolio.
 However, the IRS rules on what you can buy and how you can store gold are very particular.